mcdonald-cyber/mcdonald-cyber/README.md

 # Hi there 👋

-My name is Cynthia and I make make social media application projects.
+My name is Cynthia and I make things on the web.

 - 🔭 I’m currently working on El USpanol [ USA region Spanish dictionary ].
 - 🌱 I’m currently learning django framework.